office-for-statistics-regulation/simple-regex-statistics-finder/CONTRIBUTING.md

-First off, thank you for considering contributing to `name`.
-It's people like you that make `name` such a great tool.
+First off, thank you for considering contributing to `simple_regex_statistics_finder`.
+It's people like you that make `simple_regex_statistics_finder` such a great tool.

 Following these guidelines helps to communicate that you respect the time of the developers managing and developing this open source project.
 In return, they should reciprocate that respect in addressing your issue, assessing changes, and helping you finalize your pull requests.